LinuxBeaver/Gimp_Layer_Effects_Text_Styler_Plugin_GEGL_Effects/README.md

 ### Glass on Text
 ![image](https://github.com/LinuxBeaver/GEGL-Effects---Layer-Effects-in-Gimp-using-GEGL/assets/78667207/ddb15664-2e4a-4b3a-a5ff-e27d78899e74)

-## What is Help_Documents_for_GEGL_Effects_here folder all about?
+## Is there a guide for GEGL Effects

-Its for people who want to downgrade to older versions of GEGL Effects or study how to make GEGL filters.
-99.9% of users can avoid this and I might reorganize this folder soon.
+Yes, look for Help_Documents_for_GEGL_Effects/GEGL_Effects_guide_final.pdf - this tutorial contains everything you need.

 ## Downgrading to older versions of my plugins